 A common cause of diarrhea in dogs is an abrupt diet change.
-If your pet’s diet is changed to a different brand or variety without slowly transitioning them, it can result in gastrointestinal upset.
-It is always recommended that when changing the diet, you mix the old food with the new food, gradually increasing the portion of the new food each day over the span of 1-2 weeks.
+If your pet’s diet changes to a different brand or variety without slowly transitioning them, it might result in gastrointestinal upset.
+It is always recommended that when changing your pet’s diet; you mix the old food with the new food, gradually increasing the portion of the new food each day over the span of 1-2 weeks.

 If your pet is experiencing diarrhea because of an abrupt diet change, the veterinarian may prescribe a special prescription dog food that is bland and easily digestible or even medication as treatment.

 Another common cause of diarrhea in dogs, especially those not on a monthly Heartworm Preventative (which also acts as a monthly intestinal dewormer), is GI parasites.
 This is also a common cause seen in puppies or newly adopted dogs.
 To diagnose GI parasites in your pet, your veterinarian will run a fecal test on a stool sample.
 The results of this test will help them choose an appropriate deworming medication for your dog.